javria/Expert-System/README.md

-# Expert-System
-Classification of Lymphoblastic Leukaemia using Quantum Neural Network
+# Classification of Lymphoblastic Leukaemia using Quantum Neural Network

 Step#1: Data Augmentation in term Horizontal and Vertical Flip